Thinkful-Ed/angular4-trello-app/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Production environment

+Create an account on Netlify and connect your github repo.
+To configure do:

+* Build command: npm run build
+* Publish directory: dist

+One common issue is to not have the file `src/environments/environment.prod.ts` when deploying and this will cause an error.
+So guaranyee that you have this file created and with variables you need for your app.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.